Q1. Discuss about the classification of natural vegetation.

 Argentina- Pampas, N. America- Prairie, S. Africa- Veld, C. Asia- Steppe, Australia- Down.

-Ans: I) These are common in the dry desert like regions.
+I) These are found in the dry desert like regions.
 Tropical deserts are located on the western margins of the continents.

 II) The vegetation cover is scarce here because of scanty rain and scorching heat.

-III) The growth of natural vegetation is very less in the polar region.
+III) The growth of natural vegetation is very limited in the polar region.

-III) Only mosses, lichens and very small shrubs are common here.
+III) Only mosses, lichens and very small shrubs are found here.

 V) It grows during the very short summer.
-This is Tundra type of vegetation.
+This is called Tundra type of vegetation.

-VI) This vegetation is common in the polar areas of Europe, Asia and North America.
+VI) This vegetation is found in the polar areas of Europe, Asia and North America.